BAFBFT/Maze-navigating-robot/README.md

 This concludes the basics of I2C and communication with the colour sensor.
 Best of luck!
 ## Addressing Point 1
 To accurately measure ambient lighting, the buggy records the initial light level when button RF2 is pressed.
-After completing its maneuver, the buggy re-measures the ambient light in its current direction to ensure an up-to-date value.
+Additionaly , after completing every maneuver, the buggy re-measures the ambient light in its current direction to ensure an up-to-date value.

 A threshold is then calculated based on this ambient light reading.
-When the light intensity exceeds 93% of this threshold, the buggy halts and initiates its color reading sequence.
+When the light intensity exceeds 93% of this threshold (this value can be changed depending on lighting conditions), the buggy halts and initiates its color reading sequence.

 	unsigned int clearVal = color_read_Clear();
 	unsigned int clearThreshold = (93 * clearVal) / 100;